veekooFIN/Linux-X86-Fractals/README.md

 Hobby code development for Linux in C language - Fractals
 ---------------------------------------------------------------------------------------------------------------

-In root there is old gfx opengl fractals and ascii fractals - currently after some update in linux don't work well
+In root there is old gfx opengl fractals and ascii fractals

-In folder fract_in_opengl there is updated gfx opengl fractals - updated but don't work well
+In folder fract_in_opengl there is updated gfx opengl fractals - plus new mouse zoom functioning fractals

-In folder fract_in_sdl2 there is new gfx fractals working with SDL2 - works ok
+In folder fract_in_sdl2 there is new gfx fractals working with SDL2

 ---------------------------------------------------------------------------------------------------------------